|« Jan||Mar »|

 I have to admit that my diet is one for an acquired taste.
-I’ve often been called a rabbit for feasting on greens and nuts all day.
-But I wasn’t always that way.
-When my boyfriend I first started dating while I was in college, the two of us were both all about Chinese food, Dunkin’ Donuts, and Cinnamon Toast Crunch.
-I had some pretty bad habits, and devoured everything from bagels to chocolate cake.
-Unfortunately for me, that way of living completely took a toll on my health and body.
-My beloved boo, however, continues to enjoy a lot of these foods guilt-free.
-And while he is more than supportive of my lifestyle, it definitely does not fit his palate–he usually makes a “yuk” face at most everything I eat.
-However, I have been able to find a few things that are wholesome and nutritious that we can enjoy together.
+However, I have been able to find a few things that are wholesome and nutritious that not only fit a vegan, gluten-free diet, but also that you can enjoy with your loved one who loves junk food.
 Not going to lie, the list is short!
 But I plan to continue adding to these every time I find something new.
 Hopefully you can use some of these dishes to con your loved one into eating healthy too 😉

 Mom’s no marinara pasta